 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

 |Area of Study(s):||History, International & Global Studies, Legal Studies, Peace & Conflict Studies, Politics, Social Justice & Social Policy||Minimum Semesters of Previous Language Study Required:||0|

-Students can apply directly through the Office of Study Abroad for admission into the Brandeis in The Hague program.
-Applications are reviewed on a rolling admissions basis until the closing deadline.
+Brandeis students apply directly through the Office of Study Abroad for admission into the program.
+Visit the program website for more information about the application requirements and process.
 Students are encouraged to apply well before the admissions deadline.
-Qualified applicants will be accepted on a first-come, first-serve basis, so applying early is to everyone’s advantage.
-Applications will be reviewed up until the deadline, provided spaces are still available.
+Qualified applicants will be accepted on a rolling basis, and applications will be reviewed up until the deadline, provided spaces are still available.

-Need-based travel grants are available.
-There are limited funds so the amount of aid an individual will receive will depend on the number of students requesting aid.
-Typically a travel grant will be awarded for up to $500 per individual.
-Students interested in learning more about (other) study abroad scholarship opportunities should visit the scholarship section of the Brandeis study abroad website.
+A limited number of need-based travel grants are available to high-need students.
+Brandeis students interested in learning more about study abroad scholarship opportunities should visit the scholarship section of the Brandeis study abroad website.